Looking for our tea of the month club? Signup here!

 How much do you really know about tea?
 Let’s take a crash course!

 What is Tea?

 This is not a dumb question; a lot of people get legitimately confused about what does and does not constitute “tea.”
-Technically speaking, tea only comes from the camellia sinesis plant; anything that does not come from the camellia sinesis is not actually tea.
+Technically speaking, tea only comes from the camellia sinensis plant; anything that does not come from the camellia sinensis is not actually tea.
 This includes herbal concoctions, which are technically called “tisanes.”
 A tisane is any non-caffeinated beverage that is made from herbs or plant matter steeped in water.
 Your favorite chamomile “tea” is actually a tisane.